ctimmons/cs_utilities/README.md

 Utilities.Internet has a complete FTP client in Ftp.cs.

 Utilities.Sql provides a set of classes that read the metadata from one or more SQL Server databases.
-The classes transform this metadata so it can be used in T4 templates to generate TSQL stored procedures, and C#/F#/Visual Basic database access code.
+The classes expose this metadata so it can be used in T4 templates to generate TSQL stored procedures, and C#/F#/Visual Basic database access code.
 In other words, this project can be used to generate your own custom ORM, without the drawbacks of an ORM.
-See the t4_generated_sql_code GitHub project for several examples.
+See the [t4_sql_examples](https://github.com/ctimmons/t4_sql_examples) repository for several examples.

 Pull Requests and Copying
 -------------------------